kamalaweenat/docker-project/README.md

 ***How to run it:***

-Fist of all clone the project to your local file system:
+First of all clone the project to your local file system:

 `$ https://github.com/kamalaweenat/docker-project.git`